A Meatless Meal: Bean and Vegetable Quesadilla

 Using your olive oil and brush, lightly cover the outside of four other tortilla shells and lay them on top of the cheese with the oiled side facing up.

-Put the quesadillas in a preheated oven at 350 degrees.
-Bake for 15 minutes or until the tops of the quesadillas are toasted.
+Put the quesadillas in a preheated oven at 350°F. Bake for 15 minutes or until the tops of the quesadillas are toasted.

-If I have a ripe avocado on hand, I also dice an avocado and add it to the salsa as well.
+- Add a quarter of a teaspoon of cumin, salt, and pepper.
+(If I have a ripe avocado on hand, I also dice an avocado and add it to the salsa as well.)

 - Once the quesadillas cool, top the quesadillas with your simple homemade salsa.